Case Studies

 And any last doubts that kept me from committing quickly dissipated when I noticed the UGC product gallery, showing fun pictures of real people wearing the shoes that I’m on the verge of buying.
 Nothing says you’re making the right choice like seeing how cool and desirable the product is in the eyes of other customers.

 As you can see, I’m a part of that 70% who prioritizes reviews when purchasing products.
-This is because user reviews are typically unbiased, accurate and paint a better picture of the quality of a product based on real use.
+This is because user reviews are typically unbiased, and accurate and paint a better picture of the quality of a product based on real use.

 By ensuring you have sufficient customer content on your site, you’ll be giving your customers the information they need to buy the right product, in the right size!